Jake McCarthy Player Props: Diamondbacks vs. Reds

-The Arizona Diamondbacks, including Jake McCarthy (.222 slugging percentage in past 10 games, including zero home run), take on starting pitcher Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.
+Jake McCarthy -- with a slugging percentage of .286 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Luke Weaver on the mound, on July 23 at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Reds.
+In his previous appearance, he went 1-for-3 with a double against the Reds.

 Jake McCarthy Game Info & Props vs. the Reds